chenmc1/codonPreference/README.md

 # CodonPreference User Manual
 ####
 Authors: Chenming Cui and Aureliano Bombarely
 ##
+Citation:
+##
 Introduction:
 ###
-codonPreference is designed to analysis codon bias/preference in your organisms of interest.
+-CodonPreference is designed to analysis codon bias/preference in your organisms of interest.
 I will keep it update for the downstream related analysis.

-InputFile: CDS file in fasta format;
+-InputFile: CDS file in fasta format
-outputFile: your_prefix_count_result.txt
+-outputFile: your_prefix_count_result.txt
 ##
 Workflow:
 ###